-At the front of your neck, behind the thyroid gland, lie the four small parathyroid glands.
-(Say: pair-ah-thigh-royd) The hormone they make is called parathyroid hormone.
-This hormone keeps the right levels of calcium and phosphorus in your blood and bones.
-It also helps your body absorb calcium from food and helps you lose less calcium in urine.
+When the parathyroid glands make too much hormone, it's called hyperparathyroidism (HPT for short).
+The parathyroids are four glands behind the thyroid gland at the front of your neck.
+The hormone they make is called parathyroid hormone (or PTH).
+This hormone keeps the right level of calcium in your blood and bones.
+It helps you absorb calcium from your food and helps you lose less calcium in urine.

 Who gets HPT?

-HPT is more common in women and older people.
-Nothing you eat or do causes HPT.
-You have about one chance in 1,000 of getting HPT after you are 60 years old.
+More women get HPT than men.
+HPT is more common in older people.
+Nothing you eat or do causes this disease.
+You have about one chance in 1,000 of getting this disease after you are 60 years old.

 How is HPT treated?

 Surgery almost always solves the problem by removing the growth in your neck.
 The growth doesn't usually come back.
 Most of your symptoms will stop in the first month after surgery.
 For a short time after surgery, your blood calcium level may be too low.
 This problem is easily treated with medicine.
 Although surgery is usually recommended for people with HPT unless they have no symptoms, sometimes medical problems make surgery too risky.
 Then treatment with medicine alone is advised.
 Medicines can treat some, but not all, of the symptoms of HPT.
 If you don't have surgery, tests are needed from time to time to see if the disease is hurting your kidneys, bones or other body systems.
 Special machines can check your bone strength.
 If you take estrogen after menopause, you're partly protected from the effects of HPT.